Search

 Stored fields

 We wanted to have some kind of indication that stored fields are managed correctly.
-We created another solr index where we indexed the vectors are multivalue FloatPointField.
-Than we compared the space occupancy of the stored fields only between the two solr instances.
+We created another solr index where we indexed the embedding data as multivalue FloatPointField.
+Then, we compared the space occupancy of the stored fields only between the two Solr instances.

-The stored fields for DenseVectorField field type are taking 1420MB.
+The stored fields for the DenseVectorField field type are taking 1420MB.
 Instead, the stored fields for FloatPointField take 1480MB.
-There is basically no difference in space occupancy of DenseVectorField and multivalue FloatPointField.
+There is no difference in space occupancy of DenseVectorField and multivalue FloatPointField.

 For measuring query performance, we have taken the average round trip time of the rest call execution.
 We repeated the measurements after the index optimization.

-From the results in the table, we can see as in this specific use case knn vector search is more efficient than full text search (especially when the index is optimized).
-However, keep in mind that for executing the queries we already have transformed text queries in vectors in a preprocessing step.
-This step has a non negligible cost.
+From the results in the table, we can see as in this specific use case knn vector search is more efficient than full-text search (especially when the index is optimized).
+However, keep in mind that for executing the queries we already have transformed text queries into vectors in a preprocessing step.
+This step has a non-negligible cost.
 We decided to exclude it from the benchmarks as it depends on the model used.

 Your email address will not be published.
 Required fields are marked *